denisurusov/omcmeta/docs/components.md

 	 - Planned - we are thinking/designing
 	 - Do be killed - old stuff that must die
 	 - Waiting to see what happens - something that's in production and used, but not clear whether it will get enough adoption rate/usage
- - Component manifesto
+#### Component manifesto
  - Name
  - What purpose does it serve
+ - 	 - Feature and technology
+	 - *should be sourced from Aha*
  - Type
 	 - BAU
 	 - R&D